Monreale Cathedral: its Fascinating History From Norman Conquest to today's iconic landmark

 Monreale Cathedral is one big masterpiece of medieval architecture.
 Visitors have admired its mosaics, stone carvings, and arches for centuries.

-Beyond the Cathedral's beauty lies a history that spans from the Norman conquest of Sicily to the present.
+Beyond its beauty lies a history that spans from the Norman conquest of Sicily to the present.
 What started as a humble monastery has become an iconic landmark.

 Centuries of political and cultural upheaval have gone by.
 Monreale has witnessed it all.
 Today, it remains a testament to the enduring power of art and faith.